Q: What is apprenticeship?

 A: No. Apprenticeships are used widely across all industries and include union and non-union programs.
 Registered apprenticeship sponsors include unions, but also employers, community colleges and universities, workforce investment boards, industry associations, and the military.

-Q: Where can I find technical assistance resources to help me develop and register my apprenticeship program with US DOL?
+Q: Where can I find technical assistance resources to help me develop and register my apprenticeship program with U.S. Department of Labor?

 Q: Who are typical apprenticeship partners?

 A: Through a proven system of public-private partnerships, registered apprenticeship partners with a wide range of organizations including (but not limited to): businesses, employer and industry associations, labor-management organizations, state and local workforce development agencies, Workforce Investment Boards, two- and four-year colleges that offer associate and bachelor's degrees in conjunction with a Certificate of Completion of Apprenticeship, the U.S. military, community-based organizations, and economic development organizations.